 ICBC Claims for Motorcycle Accident Compensation

 When you have any kind of motor vehicle accident, an ICBC claim will need to be filed.
-There are some steps which you must follow, and then there are some other options that you should be aware of to give yourself the best chance for a full recovery.
+There are some steps that you must follow, and then there are some other options that you should be aware of to give yourself the best chance for a full recovery.
 The required ICBC steps after a motorcycle accident are:

 - Call ICBC as soon as possible to alert ICBC of the accident at 1-800-910-4222.
 This step needs to be completed within 24 hours of your accident.
 If you are unable to make this call yourself due to your injuries, you can have someone make the call for you.
 If your injuries were severe and a significant amount of time has lapsed before calling ICBC, please let Warnett Hallen, LLP help you with this and all other aspects of your claim so you do not jeopardize your ability to recover.